 Students from partner churches do not pay tuition.
 They do, however, pay a Course Administration Fee of \$100 per course.
 This fee is not refundable.
-Students who must drop courses in exceptional circumstances may appeal for a refund of the Course Administration Fee to the Seminary Administration.
-The decision of the Seminary administration will be final.
+Students who must drop courses in exceptional circumstances may appeal for a refund of the Course Administration Fee to seminary administration.
+The decision of the seminary administration will be final.